 S Alam Group stalls after initiating talks on loan repayment

-After taking control of Islami Bank Bangladesh, the S Alam Group and its affiliated organizations borrowed approximately Tk 730 billion—accounting for nearly 50 per cent of the bank’s total loans.
+After taking control of Islami Bank Bangladesh, the S Alam Group and its affiliated organisations borrowed approximately Tk 730 billion - accounting for nearly 50 per cent of the bank’s total loans.

-Following the fall of the Awami League government, a new board of directors was appointed to Islami Bank.
+Following the fall of the government of Bangladesh Awami League, a new board of directors was appointed to Islami Bank.
 The new board began inspecting various projects tied to the group in Chattogram and Rajshahi and initiated efforts to recover the loans.

 The S Alam Group, a Chattogram-based business conglomerate known for its close ties to former Prime Minister Sheikh Hasina, took over Islami Bank in 2017.

-Following the takeover, the group allegedly withdrew massive sums of money anonymously, facilitated by changes made to the bank’s board of directors and management.
+Following the takeover, the group allegedly withdrew a massive sum of money anonymously, facilitated by changes made to the bank’s board of directors and management.

 Loans were also approved under the names of various entities connected to the group.
 After Sheikh Hasina’s government fell, the central bank dissolved the board of Islami Bank on 22 August and appointed a new one.